 In order to analyze and describe the state of the art for the representation, modeling and interaction with relations in the current CAD/CAM/CAE systems a minimal glossary is required.

-Software system: A program able to manage, to represent and to store information.
+Software system: A program able to manage, represent, and store information.
 Software systems relevant to this paper are DBMS, CAD, CAM, CAE, PDM systems, etc. In the following, the symbol will be used to indicate a generic software system.

-Node: A basic information element of a model that can be referred by the software system.
-Nodes can be either atomic entities no more subdividable in smallest parts, e.g. a point in a 3D space, or nodes composed by sub nodes, each one referable as a single information element.
-In the following, nodes are indicated by the lower case letters a, b, etc.
+Node: A basic information element of a model that can be referred to by the software system.
+Nodes can be either atomic entities no more subdividable into the smallest parts, e.g., a point in a 3D space, or nodes composed of sub-nodes, each of which is referable as a single information element.
+In the following, nodes are indicated by the lowercase letters a, b, etc.

 Relation: A link between two nodes, representing some kind of relationship existing, at the semantic level, between the two information elements.
-Relations can be explicitly represented, such as hyperlinks in an HTML page, or implicitly represented such as for two different orthographic projections in a 2D CAD model, connected only by relative planar positions.
+Relations can be explicitly represented, such as hyperlinks in an HTML page, or implicitly represented, such as for two different orthographic projections in a 2D CAD model, connected only by relative planar positions.
 In the following, relations will be indicated by upper case letters.
-For example indicate a binary relation R, define in the system
+For example, indicate a binary relation R, defined in the system

 , between the nodes a and b.

-Software systems, used in the design process, uses and models many kinds of relations.
-It is possible to classify these links on the base of many criteria.
+Software systems, used in the design process, use and model many kinds of relations.
+It is possible to classify these links on the basis of many criteria.
 The proposed classification is based on the meaning of relations, taking into account the typical requirements and problems of a general CAD/CAM system and data structure.

 One-way constraint relation It is a binary relation imposing a constraint on a node b on the base of the node a, where a must be always determined before b, in order to apply the constraint, e.g., the relation between an offset surface and his master surface in a parametric system.
 These relations are mainly used in parametric systems based on a procedural approach.